 We provide all the information you need if you are looking to get divorced in the Netherlands and start the legal proceedings.

-Most expats getting divorced in the Netherlands will be able to do so legally, and the divorce should also be recognised in your own country.
+Most expats getting divorced in the Netherlands will be able to do so legally, and the divorce should also be recognized in your own country.
 Filing for divorce in the Netherlands is not a difficult process.
 If you got married there, you must get your marriage formally dissolved (ontbinding) by the District Court.
 This helpful guide, provided by SCG Advocaten, explains the process and what to expect during divorce proceedings.

 The guide includes information on the following: